megvii-research/megfile/README.md

 ## Why megfile

-* Same interfaces as the standard library, low learning curve
+* Same interfaces as the python standard library, low learning curve
 * Faster file read and write operations
 * Excellent error retry mechanism to help you handle network issues
 * Supports popular protocols, even making it easy to use the same protocol with different endpoints